Skip to main content

 Application Procedure:

-Applicants are invited to submit their applications at the HKBU e-Recruitment System with samples of publications, preferably three best ones out of their most recent publications/works.
-They should also request two referees to send in confidential letters of reference, with PR number (stated above) quoted on the letters, to the Human Resources Office (Email: recruit@hkbu.edu.hk) directly.
-Those who are not invited for interview 4 months after the closing date may consider their applications unsuccessful.
-All application materials, including publication samples and scholarly/creative works, will be disposed of after completion of the recruitment exercise.
+Applicants are invited to submit their applications at the HKBU e-Recruitment System.
+Those who are not invited for interview 8 weeks after the submission of application may consider their applications unsuccessful.
 Details of the University's Personal Information Collection Statement can be found at https://hro.hkbu.edu.hk/en/worklife-at-hkbu/employee-favourable-environment.html#privacy-policy.

-The University reserves the right not to make an appointment for the post advertised, and the appointment will be made according to the terms and conditions applicable at the time of offer.
+The University reserves the right not to make an appointment for the posts advertised, and the appointment will be made according to the terms and conditions applicable at the time of offer.

 Application Procedure:

-Review of applications is ongoing until the position is filled.
+Review of applications is ongoing until the positions are filled.

 JC STEM Lab of Neuronal Circuit Dynamics